zunath/SWLOR_NWN/README.md

 Copy the files in the hak directory to your NWN play directory.
 Alternatively, edit nwn.ini to point to the debugserver/hak folder.

+**'Missing required TLK file' error on login**

+Copy the swlor2_tlk.tlk file in the tlk directory to your NWN play directory.
+Alternatively, edit nwn.ini to point to the debugserver/tlk folder.

 **'Unable to load module' error**

 Delete all docker containers and images, then delete all files in the debugserver/modules, debugserver/tlk, and debugserver/hak folders.
 Then rerun the application.